hguillo/Alien_Invasion/README.md

 # Alien Invasion
-Space Invaders game made with Python 3 and Pygame.
+Python Crash Course - Space Invaders game made with Python 3 and Pygame.

 To run the game type the following commands on the command line.